shaik1002/biggitlabbomb/doc/integration/exact_code_search/zoekt.md

 When you pause indexing for exact code search, all changes in your repository are queued.
 To resume indexing, clear the **Pause indexing for exact code search** checkbox.

-## Set concurrent indexing tasks
+## Control indexing concurrency

 Prerequisites:

 - You must have administrator access to the instance.

-You can set the number of concurrent indexing tasks for a Zoekt node relative to its CPU capacity.
+You can set the number of concurrent indexing tasks that can be run on a Zoekt node relative to its CPU capacity.

-A higher multiplier means more tasks can run concurrently, which would improve indexing throughput at the cost of increased CPU usage.
+A higher ratio allows more tasks to run concurrently, potentially improving indexing throughput at the cost of increased CPU usage.
-The default value is `1.0` (one task per CPU core).
+The default value is `1.0`, meaning one task per CPU core.

-You can adjust this value based on the node's performance and workload.
+You can adjust this value based on your Zoekt node's performance characteristics and workload.

 To set the number of concurrent indexing tasks:

 1. On the left sidebar, at the bottom, select **Admin**.